Can you be fired from medical residency?

-It is essential to seek help and support if you are struggling with addiction to protect your career and your ability to provide safe patient care.
-The resident must enter residential treatment or an IOP (Intensive Outpatient Treatment Program) during the break.
+It is essential to seek help and support if you are struggling with addiction to protect your career and ability to provide safe patient care.
+During the break, the resident must enter residential treatment or an IOP (Intensive Outpatient Treatment Program).

 Additionally, the resident would need to start attending a 12-step group, get their addiction under control, and undergo random drug testing.
 After substantially completing those requirements and, once sober, the program will allow them to return and finish training.
 The program would also likely require the resident to sign a Last Chance Agreement containing requirements the resident must continue during training.